Hekima Scholars Program

 - Identity, social, and leadership development

-- Connection to other men of color in and outside of higher education
+- Connection to other men of color and those interested in men of color needs

 - Exploration of other high-impact practices on campus